Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 ### Monitoring File Changes

 Often, when writing a GUI, we want the graphical interface to reflect the contents of a file on the disk.
 A good example would be a text editor.
 We can modify the file from inside our own application, however, if the file is modified by a third entity, such as another application, a conflict may arise.
-In this case, we will usually want to update the state of our application, whenever the underlying file changes.
+In this case, we will usually want to update the state of our application such that it reflects the state of the file on disk.
+This should happen whenever the underlying file changes.

 This is made possible by [`FileMonitor`](@ref), which monitors a file or directory for changes.